When American soldiers brought the modern world to remote islands in the Pacific, the cargo cults that worship John Frum were born.

 In 1957, the John Frum movement developed the Tanna Army, a non-violent organization that engages in military parades to emulate the mannerisms of the American soldiers that had once been on the island.
 The members of this squad wear red, white, and blue and participate in a parade on February 15th every year.

 Though most of these cargo cults have died off, as more and more people are exposed to the modern outside world, the John Frum cargo cult still survives.
 The origins of their god have become less important, and adherents are now mainly attracted to the movement because of the community that it has helped build over the past 70 years.

-Next, read about seven bizarre cultural practices that still exist around the world today.
+After learning about the John Frum cargo cults of the Pacific, read about seven bizarre cultural practices that still exist around the world today.
 Then, read up on six of the most remote places in all of human civilization.
 Finally, check out these five insane cults from around the world that are still active today.